Angular CRUD | Angular local storage |CRUD Application with Local Storage in Angular

 Introduction:

 As an Angular developer, we are mostly familiar with building dynamic web applications.
-One of the common requirement any interviewer is implementing CRUD (Create, Read, Update, Delete) operations.
-In this tutorial, we are mostly creating a simple CRUD Application with Local Storage in Angular and storing data in the browser with local storage.
+One of the common requirements for any interviewer is implementing CRUD (Create, Read, Update, Delete) operations.
+In this tutorial Angular crud, we are mostly creating a simple CRUD Application with Local Storage in Angular and storing data in the browser with local storage.
 This is a great way to persist data without needing a backend server.

-We are fallow the all steps at the end of this blog we all have a fully functional CRUD Application with Local Storage in Angular to save and manage data as developer.
+We fallow all the steps at the end of this blog we all have a fully functional Angular crud Application with Local Storage in Angular crudto save and manage data as a developer.

-Before we start applications, we know that following things must be needed:
+Before we start applications, we know that the following things are needed:

 -> Basic knowledge of Angular and TypeScript.